 You have a group of friends over for a backyard party or bbq, when someone suggests you play beer pong.
-You've heard about it, seen Jimmy Fallon play it with celebrity guests on The Tonight Show, but how do you actually play it, what sort of equipment do you need, and what are the rules?
+You've heard about it, seen Jimmy Fallon play it with celebrity guests on The Tonight Show, but how do you actually play it?
+Do you need equipment?
+And what are the rules?

 That's OK: maybe you didn't play it in college, rarely go to parties, or don't even drink alcohol.
-You can still play and have to start somewhere.
+You can still play.

-Two teams with an even number of players.
-The odd-person-out can rotate and be referee, cheerleader or bartender.
+Form two teams with an even number of players.
+The odd-person-out can rotate and be referee, cheerleader, or bartender.

 Rules of the Game